legop3/notes/networking concepts.md

   - the doundation of a windows netowkr environment. enables administrators to create and manage users and groups, set network-wide user and computer policies
 - resillient file system
   - a file system that is compatible with NTFS but does not have compression, disk quotas

+# final exam study:
+cengage 2-1j: expanding your network cengage 2-2j: when not to use server core (minimal server without GUI)